keptn/lifecycle-toolkit/docs/blog/posts/stable-release-announcement.md

 ## Try it out

-Now, you can see a true end-to-end picture of everything in the logical order, potentially from “PR merged” all the way to “deployment complete”.
+With this release of Keptn, you can see a true end-to-end picture of everything in the logical order, potentially from “PR merged” all the way to “deployment complete”.

 To try it out, download Keptn v2 RC1 now: